tmpfs/async-validate/README.md

 * `options.exception`: A reference to the ValidationError class.
 * `options.error`: A helper function for generating validation errors.

-THe options passed to `validate` are passed on to the validation functions so that you may reference transient data (such as model references) in validation functions.
+The options passed to `validate` are passed on to the validation functions so that you may reference transient data (such as model references) in validation functions.
 However, some option names are reserved; if you use these properties of the options object they are overwritten.
 The reserved properties are `messages`, `exception` and `error`.

 ```javascript
 var schema = require('async-validate');